content-services/content-sources-backend/docs/architecture.md

 ## Data Loss
  * Database: If the database is lost, all user data is lost and must be restored from backup.
  * Kafka: If the contents of the kafka queue are lost, a newly created repository will show as 'Pending' and introspection will be delayed until the introspection cron job runs (currently every eight hours).
- * redis: If the content are lost, latency will be higher temporarily until a good cache is built back.
+ * redis: If the contents are lost, latency will be higher temporarily until a good cache is built back.
  * Pulp Server: If the pulp database is lost, it must be restored from backup.

 ## External Dependencies